 We are a network of ecologists, social scientists, pedagogical experts, and students who are committed to expanding racial, ethnic, and cultural inclusion in ecology and environmental biology (EE) education and practice.
-Our leadership consists of a steering committee, a student advisory board, a postdoctoral liaison, and an undergraduate researcher.
+Our leadership consists of a steering committee, a student advisory board (current, last year), a postdoctoral liaison, a pedagogy working group, an undergraduate researcher and a graduate researcher.
 We seek to develop a uniquely integrative approach to increasing racial and ethnic diversity in EE by addressing barriers across networking, research, and teaching practices.
-The student advisory board, comprised of 12 undergraduate students and 3 graduate students across 13 U.S. states and territories, will ensure steering committee activities are driven by student needs, desires, and visions.
+The student advisory board ensures the steering committee activities are driven by student needs, desires, and visions.

 Maria Miriti, Principal investigator ✉

 Maria Miriti, Professor of Evolution, Ecology and Organismal Biology at The Ohio State University.
 My ecological research examines the dynamics of plant populations and communities and I have a special interest in mechanisms of coexistence.
 I am passionate about diversity, equity, inclusion, and justice, which has motivated research and scholarship on promoting inclusion for students and faculty of color in ecology and environmental disciplines.
 I assert that the experiences of people of color are central to identifying and removing barriers to diverse participation.
 I received a PhD in Ecology and Evolution from the University of Illinois at Chicago and a B.A. in Ecology and Evolutionary Biology from Northwestern University.
 To learn more about my research, read more on my website.